-- In the VirtualBox graphical user interface, you can configure all these items in the global settings via "File" -> "Settings" -> "Network", which lists all host-only networks which are presently in use.
-Click on the network name and then on the "Edit" button to the right, and you can modify the adapter and DHCP settings. - Alternatively, you can use VBoxManage dhcpserver on the command line; please see chapter 8.25, VBoxManage dhcpserver, page 125 for details.
+• In the VirtualBox graphical user interface, you can configure all these items in the global settings via "File" -> "Settings" -> "Network", which lists all host-only networks which are presently in use.
+Click on the network name and then on the "Edit" button to the right, and you can modify the adapter and DHCP settings.